 “Canola is a critically important crop that has not received sufficient focus to tap its full genetic potential.
 By supporting collaboration between academia and industry, GAPP aligns with Benson Hill’s vision to empower a more diverse community of innovators unlocking the global genetic potential of plants to benefit people and our planet.”

--Matthew Crisp, CEO and co-founder of Benson Hill
+-Matt Crisp, CEO and co-founder of Benson Hill

 Benson Hill, using its proprietary CropOS™ cognitive computational platform, has identified a portfolio of trait candidates demonstrated to improve photosynthesis, one of the most complex systems in plants that is responsible for all agriculture production.
 In collaboration with the University of Guelph, researchers will validate these and other trait candidates in canola for further testing and development.